Rethinking Disability Representation in Museums and Galleries

 - A Whitby Fisherman’s Life: ‘Stumper’ Dryden through the lens of Frank Meadows Sutcliffe, Whitby Museum

 The report Rethinking Disability Representation in Museums and Galleries describes and reflects on RDR.
 It is available in alternative formats on request from RCMG.

 - Rethinking Disability Representation in Museums and Galleries (PDF, 2008)

 - Rethinking Disability Representation in Museums and Galleries (Word format, 2008)

 Behind the Shadow of Merrick is a ten minute film made for the Royal London Hospital Archives and Museum by filmmaker David Hevey in collaboration with archivist Jonathan Evans.
-The film uses objects, documents and stories related to Joseph Merrick (more widely known as the 'Elephant Man') to examine issues and issues surrounding disability both in the past and present day.
+The film uses objects, documents and stories related to Joseph Merrick (more widely known as the 'Elephant Man') to examine issues surrounding disability in the past and present day.
 The film is available as a DVD, please contact RCMG@le.ac.uk for details.